Fragile ceasefire appears to hold between Israel and Iran. Trump vents frustration with both sides

 One of those attacks killed a high-profile nuclear scientist, Mohammad Reza Sedighi Saber, at his father-in-law’s residence in northern Iran, Iranian state TV reported.

-As Trump spoke to reporters at the White House before departing for the NATO summit, he expressed disappointment with both sides.

-Iran “violated it, but Israel violated it too,” Trump said. ”I’m not happy with Israel.”

-Trump’s frustration was palpable, using an expletive to hammer home his point.
+Trump's frustration with the early morning strikes was palpable as he spoke to reporters before departing for the Hague.
+He said both sides had violated the agreement and used an expletive to hammer home his point.

 “We basically have two countries that have been fighting so long and so hard that they don’t know what the f—- they’re doing,” he said.